h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 These principles form the foundation of prediction, regression, and conditional inference in statistics and machine learning.

-### Example 12: Joint and Marginal Distributions
+### Example 11: Joint and Marginal Distributions

+#### Problem Statement
-**Question**: What is the relationship between joint and marginal distributions, and what information is preserved or lost when examining only marginal distributions?
+What is the relationship between joint and marginal distributions, and what information is preserved or lost when examining only marginal distributions?

 ![Marginal Distributions](../Images/Contour_Plot_Visual_Question/marginal_distributions.png)